AaravJoshi03/React/React-Learning/Day-06-React-Forms-&-Controlled-Components/notes.md

 - `value` decides what appears inside the input.
 - `onChange` runs whenever the user types.
 - `e.target.value` gives the current input value.
-- Group related form fields into one object.
+- Group related form fields into a single object.
 - `useState` replaces objects instead of merging them.
-- Use the spread operator to preserve existing fields.
+- Use the spread operator to preserve existing properties.
-- React forms commonly store data inside an object.
+- Use computed property names (`[name]`) to update object properties dynamically.
+- One `handleChange()` function can manage multiple input fields.

 ---